-The problem can be prevented by over-laminating the perforated window film with a transparent material without any holes.
+The problem can be prevented by applying an unperforated overlaminate film to the perforated window film.
 The downside is that this adds extra cost and the see-through from inside is not as good.

-The following techniques described are practical recommendations on how to clean Contra Vision® Performance™ Perforated Window Films to keep them looking their best.
-However, we would not recommend any cleaning of Contra Vision® Performance™ Perforated Window Films within 24 hours of application.
+The following techniques described are practical recommendations on how to clean Contra Vision® Perforated Window Films to keep them looking their best.
+However, we would not recommend any cleaning of Contra Vision® Perforated Window Films within 24 hours of applying the window perf.

 Cleaning instructions for perforated film without an overlaminate